-CenSES is a national research centre for environmentally friendly energy (FME Community).
-CenSES was established in 2011 and all research at the centre is conducted in close cooperation between international and national researchers, and public and private decision-makers.
+CenSES was a national research centre for environmentally friendly energy (FME Community).
+CenSES was established in 2011 and lastet until 2019.
+All research at the centre was conducted in close cooperation between international and national researchers, and public and private decision-makers.

-CenSES’ research objective is to conduct research that supports public and private decision makers in strategic decisions and policies that will promote environment-friendly energy technologies and lead to a sustainable energy system.
-The main objective is to strengthen the understanding of the economic, political, social and cultural aspects of the development and introduction of renewable energy and environmental technology.
+CenSES’ research objective was to conduct research that supported public and private decision makers in strategic decisions and policies that could promote environment-friendly energy technologies and lead to a sustainable energy system.
+The main objective was to strengthen the understanding of the economic, political, social and cultural aspects of the development and introduction of renewable energy and environmental technology.

 CenSES research is organized into five research areas:

 - Scenario development.

 CenSES focuses on social studies of energy:

 - Knowledge on how user behaviour and acceptance of technology affect investments